deis/workflow/src/managing-workflow/platform-ssl.md

 communicate over HTTP.
 This offloads SSL processing to the cloud load balancer but also means that any application-specific SSL certificates must **also** be configured on the cloud load balancer.

-To terminate SSL on the cloud load blanancer you will need to modify the load balancer's listener settings:
+To terminate SSL on the cloud load balancer you will need to modify the load balancer's listener settings:

  - Swap the load balancer protocol on port 443 to use HTTPS instead of TCP
  - Swap the backend protocol to use HTTP instead of TCP